Alligator Alley Florida

 Controversy over the building of Alligator Alley began abating in the spring of 1966.
 The state, from the beginning, had ample right-of-way for four-laning as soon as traffic warranted.
 The highway surface was 24 feet, more expansive than either U.S. 27 or State Road 84, initially only 20 feet wide.
 The highway was twelve feet above sea level and seven feet higher than the ‘Glades’ adjacent water.
 Motorists, particularly those crossing the state in the early morning or late afternoon hours in winter and spring months, see a wide variety of bird and animal life.
 Bridges every mile or two add to the scenic route and permit the uninterrupted natural flow of Everglades water southward from Lake Okeechobee.
 The western terminus is at the interchange of Radio Road, five miles from Naples and its beaches, shops, and hotels on the Gulf of Mexico.

-Fishing the Everglades offers an ecosystem quite like any other.
-People from all over the world travel...
+Fishing the Florida Everglades offers an ecosystem quite like any other.
+People from all over the world travel here to experience some of the...

 Everglades Outdoor Fishing Charters It is hard to put into words what it is like to explore the Florida Everglades.
 As you pull away from the...